Treat Yo Elf: 60 Self-Care Gifts to Help You Get Through the Holidays & Beyond - E! Online

 Last but not least, top off your self-care routine with a little self-love!
 With seven patterns and three intensities, you're sure to find a combination that will help you feel maximum pleasure.
 Goop's latest vibrator, made with body-safe silicone, also comes with a travel lock and pouch to avoid awkward situations while on the go.
 Even better, it has a rechargeable battery with battery-life display.

 Ready for more gifting inspiration?
-Check out these recommendations for the jewelry obsessed.
+Check out these 40 gifts from Kardashian-Jenner brands that are simply "amazing, sweetie."